-Real estate prices on the rise again in Paris and its suburbs
+Real estate prices in Paris on the rise again

 Last year landed a severe hit on real estate prices worldwide, and Paris was no exception.
 Still, that trend ended with 2020, as the first months of this year were accompanied by an increase in property prices in and around the French capital, according to an article by Ouest-France.